 Furthermore, the availability of different staterooms will change based on sailing dates and when you book your cruise.

-These cabins are typically located on lower decks, however, making them further from most cruise activities but also in potentially quieter areas of the ship.
+These cabins are typically located on lower decks, making them further from most cruise activities but also in potentially quieter areas of the ship.
+Some interior staterooms may also be found on upper decks, but their numbers are more limited.

 Oceanview staterooms have broad windows that let in abundant natural light and provide stunning views of the ocean and ports of call.